ttelcl/lcl-bike-app/README.md

 * Backend libraries are implemented in C#
 * The backend and data loading utility is implemented in F# (using the above-mentioned C# libraries)
+* The database implementation currently assumes SQL Server and was tested against a LocalDb version and a serverless Azure SQL version.
 * Web API and server side UI are implemented in C# using ASP.NET Core 6.
 Currently both of those are implemented in the same app.
 The server side UI uses Razor pages.
-* The front-end ... is not yet implemented, but my intention is to use Vue.JS
+* The front-end ... is not yet implemented; my intention is to use Vue.JS

 ## Development process